Who was the Real Saint Nicholas? - American Minute with Bill Federer

 There they ended the heresy by writing the Nicene Creed.

-Not only did Nicholas confront heretics, but also corrupt government politicians.
+Not only did Nicholas confront heretics, but also corrupt government leaders.

 One story was of a corrupt governor, in order to cover up his immoral acts, had falsely accused some innocent soldiers and sentenced them to be executed.

-This is similar to some modern-day politicians who have had so many former associated meet untimely deaths that terms have been invented, such as "suicided" or "body count list."
+This is similar to some modern-day politicians who have had so many former associated meet untimely deaths that terms have been invented, "suicided" or "body count list."

 When Nicholas heard of planned executions, he rushed down and broke through the crowd.

-He grabbed the executioner's sword and threw it down, and then, by knowledge given him by the Holy Spirit, publicly proclaimed the governor's evil deeds.
+He grabbed the executioner's sword and threw it down, and then, by knowledge given him by the Holy Spirit, publicly revealed the governor's evil deeds.

 The Governor, realizing that Nicholas had no way of knowing these details except by divine insight from God, fell on his knees and begged Nicholas to pray for him.